Cray-HPE/docs-csm/operations/node_management/Add_additional_Liquid-Cooled_Cabinets_to_a_System.md

     Perform the procedures in [Update Firmware with FAS](../firmware/Update_Firmware_with_FAS.md).
 Perform updates as needed with FAS.

-    > Slingshot switches are updated with procedures from the *Slingshot Operations Guide*.
+    > Slingshot switches are updated with procedures from the *HPE Slingshot Operations Guide*.

-1. Continue on to the *Slingshot Operations Guide* to bring up the additional cabinets.
+1. Continue on to the *HPE Slingshot Operations Guide* to bring up the additional cabinets.